andresgciamtez/wnt/README.md

 ## Capabilities
 - Build a network topology and geometry from lines
-- Split polylines at points, correcting models that ignore connection points (T, X, n-points)
+- Split polylines at points, correcting models that ignore connection points (T, X, n-junctions)
 - Add elevation to nodes from a dem
 - Build an epanet model file from network
 - build an epanet scenario file with pipe propierties (diameter and roughness)